jeyzer-community/jeyzer-jfr/src/main/doc/README.txt

 Java Flight Recorder (JFR) is a JVM feature that collects information about the events in a particular instant of time during the execution of an application.
-Since Java 11, the JFR functionality is free.
+Since Java 11, the JFR new implementation (known as JFR 1.0) is free.
+JFR 1.0 has been back ported on the latest Java 8 OpenJDK.

 A JFR recording is usually analyzed with Java Mission Control (JMC).
 Jeyzer can also achieve the same to generate a JZR report.